mubeeniqbal/guides/install-remix-os-on-vmware.md

 # Install Remix OS on VMware Workstation

+## What You Need

+1. VMware Workstation (installed on your machine)
+2. Arch Linux installer (to partition the virtual machine disk)
+3. Remix OS 64-bit installer

+## Download Arch Linux Installer

+Visit the Arch Linux website to download Arch Linux installer: https://www.archlinux.org/download/

-## Download Remix OS 64-bit
+## Download Remix OS 64-bit Installer

-First, go to Remix OS's website to download Remix OS 64-bit: http://www.jide.com/remixos-for-pc#downloadNow
+Visit the Remix OS website to download Remix OS 64-bit installer: http://www.jide.com/remixos-for-pc#downloadNow

 ---

 **UPDATE:** Since Jide has discontinued the development of Remix OS the download links on their website don't work any longer.
 They take you to a 404 page instead.

-You can download the latest Remix OS 64-bit from here instead: https://osdn.net/projects/remixos/downloads/66775/Remix_OS_for_PC_Android_M_64bit_B2016112101.zip/
+You can download the latest Remix OS 64-bit installer from here instead: https://osdn.net/projects/remixos/downloads/66775/Remix_OS_for_PC_Android_M_64bit_B2016112101.zip/

 ---